 - ABCDE for hypoxic victims (lack of Oxygen)

 - CABDE for victims (who you witness) suddenly collapse (Cardiac Arrest)

 A - Open the airway and make sure it is clear.

 B - Look, Listen and Feel for Breathing.
-If not, give 2 breaths.
+If not found, give 2 breaths.

 C - Check for Circulation (the Carotid pulse in the neck).